salbalkus/CausalTables.jl/README.md

 Arrays: NamedTuple()
 ```

+A `CausalTable` is a Table with a causal structure, such as labels for treatment, response, and confounder variables.
+In addition to implementing the standard Tables.jl interface, CausalTables.jl also provides extra functions to make working with causal data easier.
+See the [documentation](https://salbalkus.github.io/CausalTables.jl/dev/) for more information.

-Alternatively, it is also possible to approximate the "ground truth" value of a variety of relevant causal estimands from this SCM, including counterfactual means (`cfmean`), as well as average treatment effects (`ate`) and average policy effects (`ape`).
+Given an SCM, it is also possible to approximate the "ground truth" value of a variety of relevant causal estimands from this SCM, including counterfactual means (`cfmean`), as well as average treatment effects (`ate`) and average policy effects (`ape`).
 For example, the ground truth average treatment effect for this SCM can be approximated like so:

 ```
 ate(scm)